n-gerdes/InitiativeSorter/InitiativeSorter/README.txt

-A very basic table top role playing game initiative tracker, which is capable of rolling initiatives, tracking turn orders, tracking hit points/round numbers, and which allows you to add characters manually or load them from files.
+A very basic table top role playing game turn tracker, which is capable of rolling initiatives, tracking turn orders, tracking hit points/round numbers, and which allows you to add characters manually or load them from files.

 The following formats are supported as inputs to add creatures: